Online Matching in Geometric Random Graphs: Technical Steps for the proofs of

 This does not depend on the choice of permutation $\sigma$.
-Thus for any sequence $H$ s.t. $\sum_{i=1}^{|H|} \frac{h_i}{Nk} = 1 $ and any two permutations $(\sigma, \sigma') \in S\left(\left[|H|\right]\right)^2$:
+Thus for any sequence $H$ s.t. $\sum_{i=1}^{|H|} \frac{h_i}{nk} = 1 $ and any two permutations $(\sigma, \sigma') \in \mathfrak{S}\left(\left[|H|\right]\right)^2$:

-Equation \eqref{eq:equiprobaallt} thus holds at iteration $0$.
-Let us assume that Equation \eqref{eq:equiprobaallt} holds at all iterations until the $t$-th one.
-Let us show this implies that it also holds at iteration $t+1$.
+Thus, \cref{eq:equiprobaallt} holds at iteration $0$.
+Let us assume that \cref{eq:equiprobaallt} holds at all iterations until the $t$-th one.
+We will show this implies that it also holds at iteration $t+1$.
 There are two cases possible, depending on whether or not a vertex is matched.